 - Participate in professional discourse

-Our progressive curriculum takes a holistic view of the body and of medical knowledge.
+Our progressive, three-phase curriculum takes a holistic view of the human body and of medical knowledge.
 Clinical training begins early in the educational program, and basic science lessons continue during the clinical years.
-Elective courses give students new perspectives and experiences, and let them reflect on what they have learned previously.
+Elective courses give students new perspectives and experiences and let them reflect on what they have learned previously.